spookykokojunge/DmaCs2Esp/README.md

-# DMALibrary for CS2 DMA ESP Cheat
+#  CS2 DMA ESP Cheat
-Welcome to the DMALibrary repository, a simple yet extensive library for DMA users.
-This library is designed to support a wide range of memory manipulation and kernel interaction features, making it ideal for projects such as developing ESP cheats for games like CS2.
+Welcome to the DmaCs2Esp repository, a simple yet powerful tool for DMA users.

 ## Features
 -esp